TN Alliance for Drug Endangered Children

-What is a Drug Endangered Child?
-Children from birth to 18 years of age who lives in, is exposed to, or found in places where controlled substances are sold, manufactured, processed or used.
+Drug endangered children are children from birth to 18 years of age who live in, are exposed to, or found in places where controlled substances are sold, manufactured, processed or used.
 Drug endangered children are at increased risk of injury or death, physical and sexual abuse and nutritional, educational, supervisory and emotional neglect.
 These children are also at risk of perpetuating the cycle of drug and child abuse.

 In Tennessee you have a hotline available 24/7/365.
 The number is 1-(877)-237-0004.

 Reports can also be made online.